nicklafferty/craftycody/content/crafts/diy-more-doors-for-the-ikea-kallax.md

 title = "DIY: More doors for the IKEA kallax"

 +++
-I get some data from Google sent to me each month.
+Google Analytics sends me some data each month.
 It doesn't go into a lot of detail, but I get to see the broad strokes of how my website is doing and I'm steadily going up in the charts.
 One thing I pay attention to is what people are searching for when they click on my website and it has become apparent that everyone wants more IKEA hacks.
 So here we go.

 I mentioned in my [last IKEA post](https://craftycody.com/crafts/doors-ikea-kallax/) that I have several kallax shelving units in my house and I've had them all for years.
 I hate getting rid of perfectly good furniture just to buy something new, so I started updating what I had.
 I've already put a set of doors on one kallax, so now it's time to move on to the one in my sunroom.